nus-cs2103-AY2021S2/ip/docs/README.md

 Stonks!
 You've done this task:
 Do CS2103T lecture quiz
 ```

+Outcome if you do not put a number in the number field:

+`Did you forget to put a number for the command you just typed in?
+Not stonks!`

 A task number is invalid if any of the following conditions are met:
 1. 0
 2. Negative number